Stochastic Gradient Descent-like relaxation is equivalent to Metropolis dynamics in discrete optimization and inference problems: Discussion and Conclusions

 To justify theoretically the above findings, we have checked whether the SGD-like algorithm would satisfy the detailed balance condition which is at the heart of the Metropolis MC update.
 We have found that the SGD-like algorithm does not satisfy exactly the detailed balance, but it seems to satisfy it on average.
 This looks like a promising explanation (completely new to the best of our knowledge) that could support the unexpected similarity between the two algorithms.

 The similarity between the MC and SGD-like algorithms found in this work opens a lot of possible future research paths.
-While the analysis of SGD-like algorithms cannot be made exactly and often relies on several hypotheses and approximations, the Glauber dynamics has been studied in great detail and many predictions about it are available (because of the detailed balance condition).
-We believe that the surprising findings presented in this work can stimulate the application of techniques borrowed from the study of the Glauber dynamics to SGD-like algorithms (eventually adapted to take into account that detailed balance seems to be satisfied in an average sense).
+While the analysis of SGD-like algorithms cannot be made exactly and often relies on several hypotheses and approximations, the Metropolis MC dynamics has been studied in great detail and many predictions about it are available (because of the detailed balance condition).
+In particular, we have used the knowledge of the equilibrium measure at which the MC should tend at infinite times to make predictions on the type of states - glassy, paramagnetic or planted - that would be reached by MC as well as by SGD.
+We believe that the surprising findings presented in this work can stimulate the application of techniques borrowed from the study of the Metropolis MC dynamics to SGD-like algorithms (eventually adapted to take into account that detailed balance seems to be satisfied in an average sense).